 About 1 hour 15 minutes from Edinburgh

-A good first stop heading north is the picturesque Perthshire town of Dunkeld, which sits along the banks of the River Tay.
-We enjoy exploring Dunkeld Cathedral which is the town’s main attraction.
-It’s a part-ruined and part-active parish church built between the 13th and 16th centuries.
+A good first proper stop heading north is the picturesque Perthshire town of Dunkeld, which sits along the banks of the River Tay.
+We always enjoy exploring Dunkeld Cathedral, the town’s main attraction, which is a part-ruined, part-active parish church built between the 13th and 16th centuries.

-Other things to do in Dunkeld include walking along the river to see the Thomas Telford Bridge, checking out the shops along Atholl Street (and the Atholl Memorial Fountain), and seeing the colorful exteriors of the “Little Houses” of Dunkeld, which include twenty 18th-century private houses restored by the National Trust for Scotland.
-If you have more time, there are some lovely woodland walks including a trail through the Hermitage.
+Other things to do in Dunkeld include walking along the river to see the Thomas Telford Bridge, checking out the shops along Atholl Street (and the Atholl Memorial Fountain), and seeing the colourful exteriors of the “Little Houses” of Dunkeld, twenty 18th-century private houses restored by the National Trust for Scotland.
+If you have more time, there are some lovely woodland walks including a trail through the NTS Hermitage.
+Allow about 1 hour 15 minutes here, including a coffee or early lunch.

 Dunkeld Isle of Skye and Scottish Highlands itinerary trip Scotland